Try Out Bash on Unbuntu on Windows

 Despite recent high-profile open source activities from Microsoft

-Visual Studio Code, TypeScript, ChakraCore to name some of the most popular., WSL
+Visual Studio Code, TypeScript, ChakraCore to name some of the most popular., WSL is not open source.
+This might root from the close integration

 with the Windows kernel.
 Understandable?
 Maybe, but it’s a disappointment